 - you have to put

-together somewhere - your hint syntax won’t be SQL
+table2, table3, table1together somewhere - your hint syntax won’t be SQL

 And since you now need to invent the whole new non-SQL syntax to specify query plans, the task becomes just too hard.
 It’s difficult to design a future-proof compact syntax for specifying query plans.
 My not-really-solution to the problem was to